 Tickets for visiting cost 10 EUR and opening hours are from 10 a.m to 5 p.m.

 If you have been to Portugal or know anyone who has been, you most probably heard about Pastéis de Nata.
 This delicious egg tart pastry was invented by the monks of Mosteiro dos Jerónimos and quickly spread around all Portuguese territory and even through the countries with Portuguese immigration.
 However, as it is originally from this monastery, these pastries produced there since 1837 have won a geographical indication and are differently know as Pastéis de Belém (Belém Pastries).

 Open everyday from 8 a.m to midnight and serving 20 thousand units a day, the pastry store usually portraits a long line of tourists craving to taste this mouth-watering delicacy fresh out of the ovens.
-It is the perfect sweet excuse for a coffee break on your day visiting Lisbon and its surroundings.
+It is the perfect sweet excuse for a break on your day visiting Lisbon.